Military & Overseas Citizens

 Public Records Exemption

 Pursuant to Section 119.071 (5) Florida Statutes current or former service members of the United States Armed Forces, Reserve Forces or National Guard who served after September 11, 2001, including their spouses and children, are eligible to request exemption from public records requirements.
-To request the exemption, please click here for the Military Request for Exemption of Voter Registration Record.
-Please return or mail the completed form to: Okeechobee County Supervisor of Elections, 304 NW 2nd Street, Room 144, Okeechobee, FL 34972.
+To request the exemption, please use for the Public Records Exemption Request form.
+Please deliver or mail the completed form to: Okeechobee County Supervisor of Elections, 304 NW 2nd Street, Room 144, Okeechobee, FL 34972.

 IMPORTANT: This request for exemption from public records requirements applies ONLY to your records in the Florida Voter Registration System and does not protect your information from disclosure in other countywide or statewide databases.